 However, for this report, it is important to frame the technological journey the banking industry has been experiencing for the past decade to best understand the role and value of GenAI in its current form.
 PAC considers that the onset of digital transformation a decade ago forced banks to adjust how they provided business-to-consumer (B2C) services due to an expectation by customers to have access to their banking services through online and mobile application services anywhere at any time.
 This forced evolution impacted all forms of banking, from retail, corporate, and investment, to private and was further impacted with the onset of Open Banking being adopted across many countries.
 Though the now ubiquitous use of digital banking services, which still vary in maturity across regions and countries, led, in PAC’s opinion, to the rise of technology start-ups focused on disrupting and innovating the financial service sector commonly referred to as Fintech companies.

-IT Services - Preliminary Vendor Rankings – Switzerland
+Software & IT Services - Vendor Rankings - Spain

 Atos: Cause for Optimism, Despite the Headlines